-Governments at the federal, state, and local levels continue to take steps to address the impact of the COVID-19 pandemic.
-On March 27, 2020, the historic \$2 trillion federal stimulus package known as the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was signed into law, which included \$350 billion in stimulus for small businesses under the so-called Paycheck Protection Program ("PPP"), along with direct stimulus payments (i.e., "economic impact payments" or "stimulus payments") for many eligible Americans.
-The initial amounts available under the Paycheck Protection Program were quickly exhausted in less than two weeks, which prompted Congress to negotiate additional funding.
-On April 24, 2020, the Paycheck Protection Program and Health Care Enforcement Act was signed into law to replenish funding to the Paycheck Protection Program and to provide other spending for hospitals and virus testing.
-Further, on July 3, 2020, the President extended the deadline for potential borrowers to apply for Paycheck Protection Program funds until August 8, 2020.
-And recently, on December 21, 2020, Congress passed the Consolidated Appropriations Act, which was signed into law by the President on December 27th, and included another \$284 billion to fund an expansion to the PPP, subject to certain changes in eligibility requirements and program design.
-The Bank is taking additional loan applications, and making new loans, under the program, as most recently updated.
-The legislative and regulatory landscape surrounding the COVID-19 pandemic is rapidly changing, and neither the Company nor the Bank can predict with certainty the impact it will have on our operations or business.
+Governments at the federal, state, and local levels have taken significant steps over the last two years to address the impact of the COVID-19 pandemic.
+On March 27, 2020, the historic \$2 trillion federal stimulus package known as the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was signed into law, which included \$350 billion in stimulus for small businesses under the so-called Paycheck Protection Program ("PPP"), along with direct stimulus payments for many eligible Americans.
+The initial amounts available under the PPP were quickly exhausted and Congress twice provided historic amounts of additional funding to PPP and to provide other programs in support of spending for hospitals, schools and local governments, for vaccination efforts and virus testing, and for other related purposes.
+The PPP ended in the second quarter of 2021, although we continue to receive and process applications for forgiveness and for those borrowers who remain eligible.
+The legislative and regulatory landscape surrounding the COVID-19 pandemic and the effects of legislative and regulatory initiatives on the economy, have been subject to rapid change, and may continue to evolve, and neither the Company nor the Bank can predict with certainty the impact it will have on our results of operations or business.